titov-vv/IoT-LightSensor/README.md

+# AWS IoT sensor

-# Draft project to report data from a light sensor to AWS IoT cloud topic
+Draft project to report data from a light sensor to AWS IoT cloud topic

 First step:
 Run main and connect to WiFi